gabrielvegamotta/PCB-Design-Guidelines/README.md

  - Use "+ XX V" for VCC.
 Example: +5V, +3V3, +12V.

  - [Net Labels](https://my.altium.com/altium-designer/getting-started/using-net-labels) are your best friends.
 Use them with clear and distinct names for each.
 It helps to keep a clean schematic.
 But most importantly it helps you identifying important details on the layout.
-For example
+[For example.](Images/Net_Label_Example.png)

  - Separate your circuits in blocks, identifying them for their functionality.